Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Click on the Add a Group control displayed in the Group, Sort, and Total shown below the empty report.

-7. Click on the Alpha column name displayed from the Query columns list.
+7. Click on the Alpha column name displayed in the Query columns list.

 We must sort the customer names appearing under a particular character group (say A, B, C group) so that they will appear in proper order as well.

-Note: We have sorted the data in the Query by defining the ORDER BY clause, but we must define Grouping and Sorting on the Report also to make them appear in proper order on the Report as well.
+Note: We have sorted the data in the Query by defining the ORDER BY clause, but we must define Grouping and Sorting on the Report as well to make them appear in proper order on the Report as well.

 8. Click on Add a Sort control and select CName from the list.

-Now, let us create the Heading of the Report, Group Heading (A, B, C, and so on), and customer names list to appear under each group.
+Now, let us create the Heading of the Report, Group headings (A, B, C, and so on), and a customer names list to appear under each group.

 10. Select the TextBox control and draw a text box on the Alpha Header Section of the report.